Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 According to Mayo Clinic, mindfulness is a state of mind that allows you to be present in the moment and aware of what’s happening around you.
 This is excellent news for those who are trying to keep their focus.

 You can quickly return your focus to the right place by being mindful and alert to your mind when your attention drifts.
-You can train your brain to become more cognizant through breathing techniques, meditation, the conservative movement, and yoga.
+You can train your brain to become more cognizant through breathing techniques, meditation, conservative movement, and yoga.

 9. Make a to-do list